 More Guides to Making Healthier Choices at Your Favorite Restaurant

-America's Top 10 Healthiest Fast Food Restaurants – a survey of the 100 largest fast-food chains in America, listing the healthiest places to eat, and healthiest meals to choose.
+America's Top 10 Healthiest Fast Food Restaurants – a survey of the 100 largest fast-food chains in America, listing the healthiest places to eat, and healthiest meals to choose from.
 (Health Magazine)

 Healthy dining finder – This comprehensive website provides nutritional analysis for hundreds of popular restaurants.
 Alphabetical listings help you find the healthiest choices at your favorite eatery.(Healthy Dining Program)

-Portions of this post orginally appeared on HelpGuide.org
+Portions of this post originally appeared on HelpGuide.org

 Have questions for us?
 Thoughts you would like to share?
 Click the link below or submit them in them Comments Section below!